“Beautiful… but French”

 WORTH A VISIT?

-Disney Illuminations provides a disappointing end of our day at Disneyland Park.
-And I hate to write this, but Illuminations actually covers my feeling about this park rather well.
-Don’t get me wrong: I love visiting Disneyland and I enjoy the park’s unique beauty (it’s undoubtedly the world’s most beautiful Magic Kingdom), but the park is in desperate need of new rides and experiences.
-The last new ride has been added 12 years ago.
+I love visiting Disneyland Paris and I enjoy the park’s unique beauty.
+After all, it’s undoubtedly the world’s most beautiful Magic Kingdom-style park.
+Still, the park is in desperate need of new rides and experiences.
+The last new ride has been added 15 years ago.
 And for the most recent new attraction that wasn’t a replacement, we need to go back to 1995.
 Of course, Walt Disney Studios was opened and expanded in the meantime, but that’s not a valid reason to ignore Disneyland Park.
 Especially now that the adjacent park is facing a period of extraordinary expansion, I hope Disney will provide extra capacity for Disneyland Park.

 When will Disneyland Park finally make use of its theaters year-round for qualitative performances?
 When will they build that long-awaited new E-ticket?
 When will they find ways to optimize the total capacity of the park?
 When will they be able to keep rides in the state they’re supposed to be in?
 And when will they stop shutting down restaurants at 4 PM when the park is open until late?
 It’s time for Disneyland Park to live up to its status of Europe’s number one tourist destination.